 How Devils Got Their Horns

-Millenia ago, at the start of a bitter ending, a rift opened up in the firmament.
-Heaven split its seams and poured flesh into the galaxy—beings, no longer angels but not quite yet enemies.
+Millennia ago, at the start of a bitter ending, a rift opened up in the firmament.
+Heaven split its seams and poured flesh into the galaxy—beings, no longer angels but not quite yet devils.

 The librarian remembered, with perfect clarity, the moment it happened.
 The librarian, with perfect clarity, remembered everything: its moment of origin, the filling of the seas, the taste of Earth’s inaugural spring, and this, its first clumsy kiss with grief.

-It had no word yet for that feeling, but as the Heavenly City buckled, opening the streets to the yawn of space, it knew, with perfect clarity, that something it loved dearly—something irreplaceable—was about to go missing.
+It had no word yet for that feeling, but as the Heavenly City buckled, streets opening to the yawn of space, it knew, with perfect clarity, that something it loved dearly—something irreplaceable—was about to go missing.

 In the candy soft light of morning, as angels winged about their duties, the center of eternity began to quake.
-Over hills of cloud came a cracking, and when the librarian looked up from its reading, it almost thumped into a host of other angels, all frozen and hovering.
+Over hills of cloud came a cracking sound, and when the librarian looked up from its reading, it almost thumped into a host of other angels.

-The librarian had often felt the softness of that voice in the place where a heart should be.
-But angels had no hearts, only hollow places, little nooks to house shards of Heaven's Light.
-Still, though it was empty, the librarian felt something in that place break.
+The librarian had often felt the softness of that voice in the place where a heart should be, though angels had no hearts; only hollow places.

 Its friend's cry was ragged.
 Its friend was in pain.